JackDerksen/minui/README.md

 # MinUI 🌒

-MinUI is a lightweight terminal UI framework for building games and applications in Rust.
+MinUI is a lightweight terminal UI framework for building terminal applications and games in Rust.
 It's designed to be simple to use while providing the essential tools you need for terminal-based interfaces.

 ## Why MinUI?